 Hydro Flasks are to insulated stainless steel bottles as Nalgene is to durable plastic water bottles.
 Hydro Flasks are on the most popular bottles in its category and is consistently recommended for both casual, athletic, and outdoor use.
 There are few complaints about these bottles and many customers rave about them constantly, proving they tend to worth the money.

 Hydro Flask, not surprisingly, has quite a selection of different insulated steel bottles, from small bottle designed for kids up to huge growlers.
-Their most popular sizes tend to be the 24 oz, 32 oz, and 40 oz models, with the latter being a go-to choice for daily use as the size isn’t too large and you won’t need to refill constantly.
+Their most popular sizes tend to be the 24 oz – a narrow mouth option – , 32 oz, and 40 oz models, with the latter being a go-to choice for daily use as the size isn’t too large and you won’t need to refill constantly.

 For the sake of comparison, the 40 oz Hydro Flask is the bottle that will be compared to the 40 oz Takeya.
-The 40 oz Hydro Flask is a wide mouth insulated double-walled made of 18.8 professional grade steel.
+The 40 oz Hydro Flask bottles are a wide mouth vacuum insulated bottle that’s double-walled and made of 18.8 professional grade steel.
 It is completely BPA- and Phthalate-free and works with the majority of water filters used on hikes or on camping trips.
 It has Hydro Flask TempShield technology, which keeps drinks cold for up to 24hrs and hot for up to 12hrs.
 The double-wall design prevents “sweating” (condensation) on the exterior of the bottle.

 The 40 oz Hydro Flask retails for $42.95, comes with a wide mouth cap and a straw lid, and has 11 color options.
 This model weighs 17.5 oz and has dimensions of 10.4″ x 3.56″ x 2.28″.
 Hydro Flask can be purchased directly from their website, through retailer websites, and in many outdoor gear and sports stores.